imagineLife/big-site/content/linux/permissions.md

 ### Everyone Elses Permissions with the next 3 Characters
 The next 3 characters, `r-x`, represent the permissions that "everyone else" has on the directory.
 This has `read`, and `execute` permissions for the anyone other than the owner or in the group.

+## Changing Things
+Linux allows the changing of owner && permissions of things.
+### Changing owner with chown
+### Changing permissions with chmod